A Heyting Algebra on Dyck Paths of Type $A$ and $B$: Introduction

+Something similar happens for Dyck paths of type $A$.
+Consider the set $D_{n}^{B}$ of lattice paths from $(0,0)$ to $(2n,2n)$ that stay weakly above the diagonal $x=y$, and that are invariant under reflection about the diagonal $x=2n-y$.
+For brevity, identify each of these paths with the subpath consisting of the first $2n$ steps.
+The cardinality of $D_{n}^{B}$ is given by the central binomial coefficient $\binom{2n}{n}$, which is also the number of order ideals in the root poset of the Coxeter group $B_{n}$; an explicit bijection was given in \cite{stump13more}*{Section~3.1}.
+Consequently, we call the elements of $D_{n}^{B}$ \alert{Dyck paths of type $B$}.
+We remark that the Coxeter group $B_{n}$ is isomorphic to the hyperoctahedral group of rank $n$.
+It is straightforward to show that the dominance order on $D_{n}^{B}$ forms a distributive lattice, denoted by $\DD_{n}^{B}$, which is isomorphic to the lattice of order ideals of the root poset of the Coxeter group $B_{n}$.

+The main purpose of this article is to outline further structural commonalities between the lattices $\DD_{n}^{A}$ and $\DD_{n}^{B}$, which fit nicely into the combinatorial relationship between the Coxeter groups $A_{n-1}$ and $B_{n}$ that is part of the stream of Coxeter-Catalan combinatorics.
+In particular, since $\DD_{n}^{A}$ and $\DD_{n}^{B}$ are both finite distributive lattices, they naturally possess a Heyting algebra structure, and it is our goal to combinatorially understand the relation between these Heyting algebras.
+Our first main result is the following theorem.

-\begin{theorem} For $n>0$ the lattice $\DD_{n}^{B}$ of Dyck paths of type $B$ having semilength $n$ under dominance order forms a Heyting algebra.
-The sublattice $\DD_{n}^{A}$ of Dyck paths of type $A$ having semilength $n$ under dominance order forms a Heyting algebra as well, but it is not a Heyting subalgebra of the former.
-Conversely, however, $\DD_{n}^{B}$ is a Heyting subalgebra of $\DD_{2n}^{A}$. \end{theorem}
+\begin{theorem} For $n>0$ the lattice $\DD_{n}^{B}$ of Dyck paths of type $B$ under dominance order forms a Heyting algebra.
+The sublattice $\DD_{n}^{A}$ of Dyck paths of type $A$ under dominance order forms a Heyting algebra as well, but it is not a Heyting subalgebra of the former.
+Conversely, however, $\DD_{n}^{B}$ is (isomorphic to) a Heyting subalgebra of $\DD_{2n}^{A}$. \end{theorem}

-We moreover observe that the lattices $\DD_{n}^{A}$ and $\DD_{n}^{B}$ correspond to the lattices of order ideals of the root posets of type $A$ and $B$, respectively, see Proposition~\ref{prop:dyck_paths_root_ideals}.

-The proof of Theorem~\ref{thm:dyck_algebras} is quite straightforward once the right realization of Dyck paths, in terms of height sequences, is established.
-The main contribution of this article, however, is a purely combinatorial description of these Heyting algebras, \ie we give explicit formulas for join, meet, and relative pseudocomplements in these Heyting algebras using only the combinatorial realization of Dyck paths in terms of height sequences.
+The second main contribution of this article, is a purely combinatorial description of these Heyting algebras, \ie we give explicit formulas for join, meet, and relative pseudocomplements in these Heyting algebras using only the combinatorial realization of Dyck paths in terms of height sequences.
 Moreover, we use these formulas to describe pseudocomplements and characterize the regular elements in these algebras.
 A thorough investigation of the Heyting algebra of Dyck paths of type $A$ from a logic-theoretical standpoint was recently carried out in \cite{ferrari15dyck}.
 More precisely, in \cite{ferrari15dyck} the Heyting algebra of Dyck paths of type $A$ was related to a fragment of interval temporal logic.